adoyle-h/lobash/README.md

 **If you want use Lobash with Bash 4.3 and lower versions.**
 **Please read [./doc/with-lower-version-bash.md](./doc/with-lower-version-bash.md) first.**

 **Lobash not test with Bash 4.0 in MacOS.
 It seems a bug of Bash 4.0 in MacOS.
-Please contact me if you solved this problem.** See [this document](./doc/with-lower-version-bash.md#not-test-with-bash-40-in-macos).
+Please contact me if you solved this problem.** Read [this document](./doc/with-lower-version-bash.md#not-test-with-bash-40-in-macos).

 Although most Linux distributions use Bash v4.3, and MacOS not installed Bash v4 by default, it is easily to upgrade Bash 4.4+ in most systems.